bastienmichaux/notes/g/comparch/ram.md

 RAM is a volatile memory, meaning it exists when the system’s power is on, and it vanishes as the system is switched off.
 The primary memory contains the data required by the currently executing program in the CPU.
 The data not in primary memory, must be fetched from the secondary memory (Hard Drive).

 <!-- TODO: ReRam -->

+### Virtual Memory

+Virtual Memory is a technique used for compensating the RAM by using parts of the storage (HDD or SSD) as "virtual" RAM.